danielsaidi/ApiKit/README.md

 }
 ```

+### API Routes

-An ``ApiRoute`` refers to endpoints within an API, and can define HTTP method, an environment-relative path, custom headers, query parameters, post data, etc.
+An ``ApiRoute`` refers to endpoints within an API, and defines an HTTP method and path, as well as any optional, custom headers, query parameters, post data, etc.:

-For instance, this is how you would specify some Yelp v3 API routes:
+For instance, here are some [Yelp](https://yelp.com) v3 restaurant, review and search routes:

 ```swift
 import ApiKit